radixtheme/docs/docs/drupal.md

 ## Custom Kit

 Radix has support for custom kits.
-A custom kit has the default Radix themes files with customizations added.
+A custom kit has the default Radix theme files with customizations added.

 To create a custom kit, there are a few conventions to follow: